ytsodacan/babel-usb-screen/README.md

 This project turns an ESP32-S3 development board into an infinite filesystem inspired by the [digital Library of Babel](https://libraryofbabel.info/).

+This specific board incorporates the screen on the lilygo T-Dongle (https://lilygo.cc/products/t-dongle-s3?variant=42455191486645) to add more functionality.

 ## Usage

 1. Buy an ESP32-S3 development board - ideally one shaped as a USB stick for maximum bewilderment.
 [This is the one I got](https://a.aliexpress.com/_EvdHrrY), though you don't necessarily need this exact variant. **That said, make sure you're getting an ESP32-S3.** That's the only one I've tested.
 Others may not have hardware USB support.
 S2 might work, but I make no promises.